roy-mdr/roy-mdr/README.md

 ---

-## 🌎 What's next?
+## 🚀 What's next?

-Looking forward to collaborate on integrating BIM systems with web, VR and any kind of green building / sustainability projects.
+🌎 Looking forward to collaborate on integrating BIM systems with web, VR and any kind of green building / sustainability projects.
+🎶 Of course any kind of adio/visual/sensorial/mutek-y kind of project will catch my eye (and time)!